 - Try and buy an efficient feeder that doesn't waste seed by design.
 Do your best not to attract HOSP with abundant seed waste falling to the ground.
 When a feeder is filled, check that the seed level is not brimming at the feeding port(s) on a tube, or at the perch edge on a hopper (seed levels should be down at least 1/4" from the port edge on a tube and 1/2" on a hopper perch or they will likely overflow under normal use).

 - It is reported that some HOSP may adapt to the Halo by perching on top, then dropping down to the feeder's perch/ports.
-Only a couple of our customers reported this.
+Only a couple of our customers reported this, and it is a similar habit of HOFI (House Finches).
 We advised that a piece of garden (or other lightweight) netting be stretched over the Halo perimeter as a counter.
 We have not been able to confirm this problem here in Ogletown Delaware, and have not heard back on the results.

 Lively discussion group on Facebook:

 Birdhouses, Feeders & Garden Designs for Native Species